gridscale/marketplace-guide/README.md

 #### Recommendations

-- Before taking the final snapshot, run the cleanup.sh script
+- Before taking the final snapshot, run the [cleanup.sh](./scripts/cleanup.sh) script.

-- Update all repositories
+- Update all repositories.

 - Setup a standard firewall, that allows just enough for the application, and provide this confiration to the user.

 - Add a message of the day, this can increase the user experience and also provides an advertisement opportunity (with ASCII art).

-- Keep any scripts and custom files that should be removed later on together, for example in /opt/<application_name>.
-This makes cleanup easier before running cleanup.sh
+- Keep any scripts and custom files that should be removed later on together, for example in `/opt/<application_name>`.
+This makes cleanup easier before running [cleanup.sh](./scripts/cleanup.sh).

 - you should customize the cleanup script, to remove any files, and the script itself.